 So it’s January now and I am not pleased with this whole going-back-to-work thing.
-Can we all go on strike until the boss of the world agrees to that four-hour work week philosophy?
+Can we all go on strike until everyone agrees to that four-hour work week philosophy?

-Also, I’m not super pleased that my vacation diet of cookies-all-day had to stop in favor of spinach and lentils and lettuce.
-Alas, necessary evils.
+Also not pleased that my vacation diet of cookies-all-day had to stop in favor of spinach and lentils and lettuce.

 I was very pleased, however, to find that the grocery store next to my kickboxing gym, has a clearance dairy section!
-Erik, who dutifully tosses gallons of milk the second they hit the expiration date and is probably allergic to the phrase “clearance dairy,” would most likely have backed away slowly had he been present to witness my enthusiastic rifling through bins of 50% off, near-expired flavored yogurt cups.
-The kind I would never buy normally, but for .50 cents?
-Um, yes I want apple pie-flavored yogurt!
-And then I eat it on the way home–no yogurt, no expiration, no problem.
+Erik, who dutifully tosses gallons of milk the second they hit the expiration date and is probably allergic to the phrase “clearance dairy,” would likely not share my enthusiasm for bins of 50% off, near-expiry flavored yogurt cups.
+The kind I would never buy normally, but for 50 cents, YES I will eat apple pie-flavored yogurt!
+Half the time I eat it on the way home–no yogurt, no expiration, no problem.

-(On a side note: One thing I learned from last year’s detox is that restricting foods does not do anything for me except make me binge on all the things afterwards.
-So back to the world’s best motto: all things in moderation [minus meat].
-Dairy included.)
+(On a side note: One thing I learned from last year’s detox is that restricting foods does not do anything for me except make me binge afterwards.
+So back to: all things in moderation, dairy included.)